Hospital Discharge Planning for Seniors: A Family Guide

 Third is a skilled nursing facility, often called rehab or an SNF.
 This is for someone who needs daily skilled care or therapy but is not sick enough for a hospital, and it is the standard step after a hip fracture or a stroke.
 Stays usually run a few weeks, and the goal is to get strong enough to go home.

-The fourth is assisted living or memory care, for a parent who cannot safely return to their old living situation at all.
+The fourth is assisted living or memory care, for a parent who can't safely return to their old living situation at all.
 Maybe the house was never going to work with a walker, or maybe their needs have changed for good.
-This is a much bigger decision than a short rehab stay, and it is worth slowing down for.
+This is a much bigger decision than a short rehab stay, and it's worth slowing down for.

-Your rights when you think it is too soon
+Your rights when you think it's too soon

 Here is the part most families never hear: you can appeal a hospital discharge, and the appeal is fast and free.

-Every Medicare patient is supposed to receive a notice called the Important Message from Medicare within two days of admission, and again before discharge.
-That notice explains the right to appeal and lists a phone number for a Quality Improvement Organization, the independent body that reviews discharge appeals.
-Call that number before the discharge takes effect, usually by the day after you get the notice, and the hospital generally cannot make your parent leave or bill for the extra days while the review is pending.
-A reviewer then decides whether it is medically safe for your parent to go.
+Every Medicare patient is supposed to receive a notice called "An Important Message from Medicare about Your Rights" within two days of admission, and again before discharge.
+That notice explains the right to a fast appeal and lists contact information for a Quality Improvement Organization, the independent body that reviews discharge appeals.
+Follow the directions on that notice no later than the day your parent is scheduled to be discharged.
+If you ask in that window, your parent can stay in the hospital while the review is pending without paying for the extra days, apart from any coinsurance or deductible that already applies.
+A reviewer then decides whether it's medically appropriate for your parent to leave.

 Two traps catch families.
 The first is observation status.
 A patient can spend three nights in a hospital bed and still be classified as an outpatient under observation rather than formally admitted.
 That distinction matters because traditional Medicare only pays for a skilled nursing facility after a qualifying inpatient stay of three days.
 If your parent was under observation, Medicare may not cover the rehab stay at all.
 Hospitals have to give a notice when someone is under observation for more than 24 hours, so ask the question directly: is my parent admitted as an inpatient, or under observation?

 The second trap is being rushed into a specific facility.
-You do not have to send your parent to the first nursing home with an open bed.
-Ask for the full list of options, ask about quality, and say no to a place that does not fit.
+You don't have to send your parent to the first nursing home with an open bed.
+Ask for the full list of options, ask about quality, and say no to a place that doesn't fit.

 The discharge-planning meeting

 Somewhere before discharge there is usually a meeting, or at least a phone call, with a case manager or social worker.
-It is worth treating like one of the more important conversations of the whole stay.
-Write your questions down beforehand, because it is easy to forget half of them in the moment.
+It's worth treating like one of the more important conversations of the whole stay.
+Write your questions down beforehand, because it's easy to forget half of them in the moment.

 Ask what specific care your parent will need at home: wound care, injections, physical therapy, help with bathing, managing a new pile of pills.
 Ask who provides each of those and who pays.
 Ask what equipment is needed and whether it arrives before your parent does.
 Ask what a setback looks like and exactly who to call, day or night.
 Get every instruction in writing, especially the new medication list, since medication mix-ups in the first week are one of the most common reasons people bounce back to the hospital.